Objects > Security Profiles > Mobile Network Protection

 For 5G, enable

 5G-HTTP2to enable inspection of 5G HTTP/2 control packets, which can contain subscriber IDs, equipment IDs, and network slice information.
-This enables you to correlate subscriber ID (IMSI), equipment ID (IMEI), and network slice ID information learned from HTTP/2 messages with the IP traffic encapsulated in GTP-U packets.
+This allows you to correlate subscriber ID (IMSI), equipment ID (IMEI), and network slice ID information learned from HTTP/2 messages with the IP traffic encapsulated in GTP-U packets.

 5G-HTTP2disables GTP-C for the profile.